 Do you have to stay the entire 16 days?
 Absoutely no, that would be insane- both mentally and financially.
 I’d suggest taking a long weekend or book the last few days of Carnevale.
 If I had my way, I would book the last Saturday to Martedi Grasso, leaving on Ash Wednesday morning.
 That way I could max out on all the city events, and hit up the final crazy parties.
 And yes, I would include one ball because this is a once-in-a-lifetime experience.

 Do you need a costume?
 Of course you do.
-You’ll want to be party of the revelery and will need dress, wig and mask.
-Get creative.
+You’ll want to be part of the party, so get masked, wigged and dressed, and be creative.
 Carnevale is all about the disguise.
 The most popular and historic masks are the least decadent: the bauta (for men), a slightly intimidating all-white mask covering only the eyes and nose — easy for eating and drinking, and the moretta (for women), a rounded, all-black mask that creates an intoxicating anonymity.

 Though masks are traditional simple they can be equally as elaborate as the luxurious costumes.
 Remember anything goes -traditional or completely creative, over-the-top and risqué.
 Order your costumes for pickup (and even hotel delivery) from Ca’ Macanà and Ca’ del Sol.

-Remember that Carnevale is Venice’s most busy weeks, so once you book your hotel, book a few key restaurants.
+Keep in mind that Carnevale is Venice at its busiest so once you book your hotel, book your ball and restaurants.
 Here are some of favorites in my Biennale article.

 Festa Veneziana Sull’Acqua